sun770311/scGPT-pretrain/README.md

 5. Arbitrarily shield the gene expression level of each cell.
 The percentage of masking is selected from [0.25, 0.5, 0.75].
 The masking position does not include cls and pad.

 ## Model Initialization
+Traditional TransformerModel: Input embedding + location information as model input; part of the input to the decoder comes from the encoder

+Modified TransformerModel for project goals: The embeddings of the gene name and gene expression level are used as model input, without adding position information.
+The traditional Decoder is removed because the main purpose of the project is not to generate but to understand single-cell data, while the Encoder is retained.
+The output of the Encoder is directly connected to fully connected neural networks, and different target tasks will activate different neural networks.

+Neural Network Architecture:
+1. Number of layers = 12
+2. Attention heads = 8
+3. Embedding size = 512
+4. Fully-connected layer size = 512

 ## Training
 A total of 6 training cycles.
 One cycle contains ~9000 batches, and one batch contains 32 cells.